CharlieThao347/FitLogger/README.md

 ## Usage
 Login/Sign Up: You can log in or create a new account via the landing page.

-Creating Workouts: After logging in, go to the "Home" page where you can create and log your workout routines.
+Creating Workouts: After logging in, go to the "Home" page where you can create and log your workouts.

-Viewing Past Workouts: Go to the "Completed Workouts" page to view your previous workouts
+Viewing Past Workouts: Go to the "Completed Workouts" page to view your previous workouts.

 View Progress: Go to the "My Progress" page to track and view progress over time for an exercise.